TimChuo0416/vggt/README.md

 Use `--method` to select a specific matcher: `lightglue`, `vggt`, `roma`, or `efficientloftr`.

+The VGGT model is large and may exceed GPU memory on some systems.
+The demo now performs VGGT inference in half precision to reduce usage.

 ## Exporting to COLMAP Format

 We also support exporting VGGT's predictions directly to COLMAP format, by: